afranks86/blogdown-site/content/teaching/pstat197.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 title: "PSTAT 197: Data Science Capstone"
 institution: "Current Courses"
-summary: 'Part of the [Central Coast Data Science Partnership](https://centralcoastdatascience.org/)'
+summary: 'Part of the [Central Coast Data Science Partnership](https://centralcoastdatascience.org/).
+(2021 and 2022)'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.